Monday, December 19, 2016

 And she listened intently with her big brown eyes.

-I am not sure she completely understood, but we were connecting, and I
+I am not sure she completely understood,

-knew that she believed what I was saying.
+knew she believed what I was saying.